STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Introduction

-In the literature, some STFT-domain beamforming studies \cite{Huang2012, Gode2021} use small window and hop sizes to achieve enhancement with a low algorithmic latency, and a low frequency resolution is used for STFT following the short window length.
-However, this low frequency resolution may limit the enhancement performance \cite{WDL2018, Wang2021seq, wangshanshan2021deep}.
+In the literature, some early STFT-domain beamforming studies \cite{Huang2012, Gode2021} use small window and hop sizes to achieve enhancement with a low algorithmic latency, and a low frequency resolution is used for STFT following the short window length.
+However, this low frequency resolution may limit the enhancement performance \cite{WDL2018, Wang2021seq, wangshanshan2021deep} when phase estimation is not performed or the estimated phase is not good enough \cite{Peer2022}.
+There are studies \cite{W.Lollmann2008, DItter2020} designing low-delay filterbanks with warped frequencies for speech enhancement and speaker separation, but such manually-designed filterbanks are often complicated and modern deep learning based solutions \cite{WDL2018, Luo2019} tend to learn similar filters through end-to-end training based on the complex T-F representations with uniform frequencies or based on the raw time-domain signals.
 In the recent Clarity challenge, almost all the top teams \cite{Tu2021, Zmolikova2021, Gajecki2021} adopt time-domain networks such as Conv-TasNet \cite{Luo2019, ZhangJisi2020}, which can use very short window and hop sizes to potentially realize very low-latency enhancement.
-Conv-TasNet leverages DNN based end-to-end optimization to learn a set of bases for a small window of samples respectively for its encoder and decoder to replace the conventional STFT and iSTFT operations.
+Conv-TasNet leverages DNN-based end-to-end optimization to learn a set of bases for a small window of samples respectively for its encoder and decoder to replace the conventional STFT and iSTFT operations.
 The number of bases is set to be much larger than the number of samples in the window.
 Enhancement is then performed in the higher-dimensional encoded space and the decoder is used for overlap-add based signal re-synthesis.
 While achieving good separation performance in monaural anechoic speaker separation tasks, Conv-TasNet performs less impressively in reverberant conditions and in multi-microphone scenarios than frequency-domain approaches \cite{Heitkaemper2020, Wang2021FCPjournal, Zhang2021}.
 In addition, the basis learned by Conv-TasNet is not narrowband \cite{Luo2019}.
 It is not straightforward how to combine Conv-TasNet with conventional STFT-domain enhancement algorithms to achieve further gains, without incurring additional algorithmic latency.
 Such conventional algorithms include beamforming and weighted prediction error (WPE), which rely on the narrow-band assumption and can produce reliable separation through their per-frequency processing \cite{Yoshioka2012, Haeb-Umbach2020, Wang2021FCPjournal, Gannot2017}.
 One way of combining them \cite{Ochiai2020, Wang2021seq, Chen2021} is by iterating Conv-TasNet, which uses a very short window, with STFT-domain beamforming, which uses a regular, longer window.
 To use Conv-TasNet outputs to compute signal statistics for STFT-domain beamforming, one has to first re-synthesize time-domain signals before extracting STFT spectra for beamforming.
 Similarly, to apply Conv-TasNet on beamforming results for post-filtering, one has to apply iSTFT to get time-domain signals before feeding them to Conv-TasNet.
 Such an iterative procedure would however gradually build up the algorithmic latency, because the overlap-add algorithms are used multiple times in Conv-TasNet and iSTFT.